n9jr/FRG-100CTL/README.md

   - FRG-100CTL_Gerbers.zip      These are the Gerber files required to manufacture the PCB
   - FRG-100CTL_Schematic.pdf    The schematic diagram.
   - FRG-100CTL_BOM.pdf          Parts list for the PCB

+I created a 3D printed case for this project.
+Interested viewers can find details here: https://www.thingiverse.com/thing:7029759